mui/mui-x/docs/data/data-grid/selection/selection.md

 To select all cells within a range, you can use one of the interactions available:

-- **Mouse Drag:** Click on a cell, then drag the mouse over another cell and release it
+- **Mouse drag:** Click on a cell, then drag the mouse over another cell and release it
-- **Shift + Click**: Click on a cell and, while holding <kbd class="key">Shift</kbd>, click on another cell—if a third cell is clicked the selection will restart from the last clicked cell
+- **Shift + click**: Click on a cell and, while holding <kbd class="key">Shift</kbd>, click on another cell—if a third cell is clicked the selection will restart from the last clicked cell
-- **Shift + Arrow keys**: Using the arrow keys, focus on a cell, then hold <kbd class="key">Shift</kbd> and navigate to another cell—if <kbd class="key">Shift</kbd> is released and pressed again, the selection will restart from the last focused cell
+- **Shift + arrow keys**: Using the arrow keys, focus on a cell, then hold <kbd class="key">Shift</kbd> and navigate to another cell—if <kbd class="key">Shift</kbd> is released and pressed again, the selection will restart from the last focused cell

 The following demo allows to explore the cell selection feature.
 It has row selection disabled, but it's possible to set both selections to work in parallel.